mobizt/Firebase-ESP32/README.md

 **To update database at defined path and its child nodes, updateNode or updateNodeSilent should be called.**

 JSON data is needed, and passed to these functions.
-The result from update operation will be partialy, completed update the data which keys at or under defined database path are matched to the keys existed in JSON data (at the same node level).
+The result from update operation, the database data at defined path will be partialy or completed update depending on the keys in JSON data.

-If any key provided in JSON data was not existed in database at the same node level, new key and its value will be created at that node level.
+If any key provided in JSON data was not existed in database at the path, new key will be created.

-Everytime you call updateNode, the payload that exactly the same JSON data you sent will return from server.
-Update database with large JSON will consume much as double network data.
-The function, dataupdateNodeSilent will be used to reduce the network data usage.
+Everytime you call updateNode, the payload that exactly the JSON data you sent will return back from server.
+Update database with large JSON will consume as much as double network data.
+Function dataupdateNodeSilent can reduce the network data usage for this case.

 Below is the example for database update at "/test" using JSON data.